-In collaboration with key stakeholders, we work to ensure our science advances health care, and our products are accessible and affordable to those in need.
+stakeholders, we work to ensure our science advances health care, and our products are accessible and affordable to those in need.
+We plan to further advance health equity by reaching 50 million people in low-and middle-income countries (LMICs) and underserved populations in high income countries with our social investments, by 2025.
+We plan to further enable 350 million more people to access our innovative portfolio globally, through access strategies, solutions and partnerships, by 2025.

-67 million

-people enabled to access our innovative portfolio globally, through access strategies, solutions and partnerships in 2021 people reached in low- and middle-income countries and in U.S. underserved populations through our social investments in 2021

-15 million